bitterjug/devjournal-crypto/devjournal.markdown

 problem is that setting the number of levels in the database isn't the only thing to do.
 It doesn't look right until you also fix the CSS for the levels.

+[ ] Fix css for results at level 4

+[ ] Fix css for no year selected

+[ ] Make sure we have some periods and years appearing